holochain/holochain/docs/specs/src/hwp_4_formal.md

 Additionally there are two contexts for making these atomic changes across multiple chains:

 1. When the change is about parties who are accountable to the change, i.e., their role is structurally part of the state change, as in spender/receiver of a mutual credit transaction
 2. When the change simply requires witnessing by M of N parties, i.e., all that's needed is a "majority" of a group to agree on the atomicity.
 This allows a kind of "micro-consensus" to be implemented in parts of an application.
 It's an affordance for applications to implement a set of "super-nodes" that manage a small bit of consensus.
-Note that in our current implementation, M of N countersigning allways uses an Enzyme to manage the session completion.
+Note that in our current implementation, M of N countersigning always uses an Enzyme to manage the session completion.

 #### Countersigning Constraints